mangalam-research/wed/README.rst

 * Wed currently only understand a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).

-* Wed currently does not currently support editing attributes in a generic way *as attributes*.
+* Wed does not currently support editing attributes in a generic way *as attributes*.
 The functionality just has not been implemented **yet** because wed is developed in the context of a project where all attributes are set by software or are edited through domain-specific abstractions rather than directly, as attributes.
 Other features are more pressing.

 * Eventually the plan is for having complete handling of XML namespace